Dr Richard Coulton, BA (Oxford) MA PhD (London)

 My research focuses on the intellectual life and material cultures of eighteenth century Britain.
 I typically locate my attention to these broad interests by examining discourses and practices of natural knowledge, and I am especially fascinated by their production in the context of social negotiation and inevitable compromise.
 My doctoral dissertation investigated the status of, relationships between, and writings by professional horticulturists (above all commercial nurserymen) in eighteenth-century London.
 Much of this remains unpublished, but I have recently completed a journal article summarising the thesis of my PhD, intended to pave the way for a future monograph.

 I am also extending my research in other, complementary directions, through explorations of formal georgic, the cultural history of tea, and the professional sociability of the eighteenth-century book-trade.
 A forthcoming journal article on the politics of cider-production in England will focus on John Philips’s curious celebration of the 1707 Act of Union in his long poem Cyder (1708).
-In collaboration with Markman Ellis and Matthew Mauger, I am in the final stages of drafting Empire of Tea, a monograph due from Reaktion in 2014.
+In collaboration with Markman Ellis and Matthew Mauger, I am in the final stages of drafting Empire of Tea, a monograph due from Reaktion in 2015.
 This builds on our work (together with Ben Dew) as editors of Tea and the Tea-Table (2010), which produced critical editions (in most cases, for the first time) of texts crucial to the early history of Britain’s relationship with tea.
-Brought to Book: Stealing Books in Eighteenth-Century London is a collective endeavour with Chris Reid and Matthew Mauger, and is under contract with Palgrave Pivot.
+Book Theft in Eighteenth-Century London is a collective endeavour with Chris Reid and Matthew Mauger, and is under contract with Palgrave Pivot.
 My contribution will take the form of a chapter on the technologies of article surveillance and networks of communication implemented by booksellers in order to counter property crime.

 ''The Darling of the Temple-Coffee-House Club': Science, Sociability and Satire in Early Eighteenth-Century London', Journal for Eighteenth Century Studies, 35 (2012), 43-65